 Beijing is bigger, and its population is about 5.9 times larger than the population of Munich.
 When comparing the population of Beijing vs. Munich, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Munich and Beijing are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Beijing for the city activities and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Munich because of the city activities, the music scene, and the family-friendly experiences.

 Beijing is a little warmer than Munich in the summer.
-The temperature in Beijing is usually 27°C (80°F) in July, and Munich stays around 20°C (68°F).
+The daily temperature in Beijing averages around 27°C (80°F) in July, and Munich fluctuates around 20°C (68°F).

 It's quite sunny in Munich.
 The sun comes out a lot this time of the year in Beijing.
 Beijing usually receives less sunshine than Munich during summer.
 Beijing gets 224 hours of sunny skies, while Munich receives 242 hours of full sun in the summer.

 It's quite rainy in Beijing.
 In July, Beijing usually receives more rain than Munich.
 Beijing gets 176 mm (6.9 in) of rain, while Munich receives 80 mm (3.1 in) of rain each month for the summer.

 Both Munich and Beijing during the autumn are popular places to visit.
 The autumn months attract visitors to Beijing because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, the city's sights and attractions, the shopping scene, and the music scene are the main draw to Munich this time of year.